-FIA_UID.1.1 The TSF shall allow

-- 1. to establish the communication channel, - 2. carrying out the PACE Protocol according to [ICAO-TR-SAC], - 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 4. to identify themselves by selection of the authentication key. - on behalf of the user to be performed before the user is authenticated. - FIA_UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-/PACE mediated actions on behalf of that user.
+Hierarchical to: Dependencies: No other components No dependencies FIA UID.1.1 The TSF shall allow /PACE 1. to establish the communication channel, carrying out the PACE Protocol according to [ICAO-TR-SAC], 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS to identify themselves by selection of the authentication key. on behalf of the user to be performed before the user is authenticated.
+FIA_UID.1.2 /PACE The TSF shall require each user to be successfully identified before allowing any other TSF- mediated actions on behalf of that user.